-(1) These natural gas swap contracts are settled based on the NYMEX Henry Hub price on each trading day within the specified monthly settlement period versus the contractual swap price for the volumes stipulated.
+(4) These natural gas collars are settled based on the NYMEX Henry Hub price on each trading day within the specified monthly settlement period versus the contractual floor and ceiling prices for the volumes stipulated.

 Derivative Instrument Reporting.
 The Company's oil and natural gas derivative instruments have not been designated as hedges for accounting purposes.
 Therefore, all gains and losses are recognized in the Company's consolidated statements of operations.
 All derivative instruments are recorded at fair value in the consolidated balance sheets, other than derivative instruments that meet the "normal purchase normal sale" exclusion, and any fair value gains and losses are recognized in current period earnings.